Azure Functions Rest API Example C#

 UpdateProduct: [PUT] http://localhost:7071/api/product/{id}

-Now let’s check if all the Azure functions are working fine using the Postman tool.
-If you can see below that the method GetAllProducts method returns an empty array and it is the expected output with the proper response code 200 OK. because till now there are no items present in the Lists as of now.
+Let’s use the Postman tool to verify that all Azure functions are working.
+As you can see below, the GetAllProducts method returns an empty array, which is the expected output with the proper response code of 200 OK.
+There are no items currently present in the lists.

 GetAllProducts: [GET] http://localhost:7071/api/products

-Now, If you will see the CreateProduct method, we have verified the CreateProduct method using the Postman tool and you can able to see the Item added successfully.
-We are providing the input as below in the JSON format and we got the expected output.
+Now, if you examine the CreateProduct method, we have verified it using the Postman tool, and you can see that the item is added successfully.
+We are providing the input as shown below in JSON format, and we received the expected output.

 {